 I know we're talking about wallets, but I'm using this as a general term to refer to all of your money and cards.

-Don't keep everything in one place if you can help it.
-Split up your cash into different amounts and store them in different places so that if they do get stolen, at least you haven't lost too much!
+Don't keep all your money in one place if you can help it.
+Split up your cash into different amounts and store them in different places so that if something does get stolen, at least you haven't lost too much!

 I just use different pockets or bags for my money when traveling.
+For example, I always try to have an emergency cash stash in a travel money belt.
 There are plenty of other ways to divide it up though – think creatively!

 Travel accessories to hide money